xrpapak/nba-basketball-performance-analysis/README.md

 ORDER BY diff ASC
 LIMIT 10;
 ```
-**Insight:** Some teams like MEM 2013 had scoring duos nearly identical in output.
+**Insight:** Some teams, like MEM 2013, had scoring duos nearly identical in output.

 ---